 Change for the better finally came in 1989.
 The president of South Africa, FW de Klerk, met with Nelson Mandela and in 1990 set him free!

 In 1991, Nelson became President of the ANC and worked with FW de Klerk to bring an end to apartheid in a harmonious way, and introduce equal rights for everyone.
 Their work towards making South Africa a more peaceful place won the pair the Nobel Peace Prize in 1993.

 Come the 1994 general election, all races in South Africa were allowed to vote.
-And Nelson’s hard work for so many years finally paid off… The ANC won, and Nelson Mandela became South Africa’s first black president.
+Nelson’s hard work finally paid off – the ANC won, and Nelson Mandela became South Africa’s first black president.

 As President of South Africa, Nelson Mandela improved the living standards and facilities of South Africa’s black population, who had suffered for decades under apartheid.
-He also worked hard to make South Africa a country of equality, where people of all race and colour lived together in peace.
+He also worked hard to make South Africa a country of equality, where people of all race and colour could live together in peace.

 In 1999, Nelson Mandela retired as President and his successor was called Mbeki.
 But whilst he left politics behind, he continued to be an important figure around the world as a symbol of peace and equality.
 The same year that he retired, he founded the Nelson Mandela Foundation, an organisation that works to this day to promote the principals of equality, freedom and peace.